realworldocaml/book/en/03-variables-and-functions.md

 Optional arguments are very useful, but they're also easy to abuse.
-The key advantage of optional arguments is that they let you write functions with complex options that users can ignore most of the time, only needing to think about them when they specifically want to invoke those options.
+The key advantage of optional arguments is that they let you write functions with multiple arguments that users can ignore most of the time, only worrying about them when they specifically want to invoke those options.

-The downside is that it's easy for the caller of a function to not be aware that there is a choice to be made, leading them to pick the default behavior unknowingly, and sometimes wrongly.
+The downside is that the caller may be unaware that there is a choice to be made, and so may unknowingly (and wrongly) pick that default behavior.
 Optional arguments really only make sense when the extra concision of omitting the argument overwhelms the corresponding loss of explicitness.

 This means that rarely used functions should not have optional arguments.
-A good rule of thumb for optional arguments is that you should never use an optional argument for internal functions of a module, only for functions that are exposed to users of a module.
+A good rule of thumb for optional arguments is that you should never use an optional argument for internal functions of a module, only for functions that are exposed as part of the module's interface.

 #### Explicit passing of an optional argument ###